ahetrick22/bookstore-client/README.md

 You'll want to proxy this Ember app to the locally running API with the command:
 * `ember server --proxy http://localhost:3000`
 * Visit the app at [http://localhost:4200](http://localhost:4200).

-## Cart & Local Storage

-Currently adding an item to your cart saves it into local storage, and there's no removal option.
-You'll need to open your dev tools and clear your local storage to empty your cart.
-In Chrome, this is under the Application tab.